akka/akka/akka-docs-dev/rst/scala/stream-flows-and-basics.rst

 In the above example we used the ``runWith`` method, which both materializes the stream and returns the materialized value of the given sink or source.

-Since a stream can be materialized multiple times the ``MaterializedMap`` returned is different for each materialization.
+Since a stream can be materialized multiple times, the ``MaterializedMap`` returned is different for each materialization.
 In the example below we create two running materialized instance of the stream that we described in the ``runnable`` variable, and both materializations give us a different ``Future`` from the map even though we used the same ``sink`` to refer to the future: